 Disrupted from the blast, the gas cloud began to once again feel the pull of gravitation.

-In the small part of the cloud that our Sun occupied, remaining hydrogen and helium, and now other elements too, were once again captured and were destined to be captured and set adrift in the internal stellar storms all over again.
+In the small part of the cloud that our Sun occupied, most of the remaining hydrogen, helium, and now other elements too, were once again captured by gravity and were destined to be set adrift in the internal stellar storms all over again.

-But some of the gas and rocks found themselves not being pulled in to the star, but held in orbit around it in a vast ring called an ‘accretion disc’.
+But some of the gas and rocks found themselves not being pulled in to the Sun, but held in orbit in a vast ring around it called an ‘accretion disc’.